gojekfarm/xtools/examples/xkafka/README.md

-Examples of how to use the xkafka package to read and write messages to a Kafka topic using `xkafka.Consumer` and `xkafka.Producer`.
+Examples of how to use the xkafka package to publish and consume messages from a Kafka broker.
+Simulates different Kafka consumer use cases.

 ## Running Kafka